minhhahl/binance_exporter/README.md

 ### TODO

-- Add more tests to cover abnormal cases
+- Add more tests to cover abnormal cases.
-- Improve `Assignment.py` to increase code coverage
+- Improve `Assignment.py` to increase code coverage.
-- Improve code format to clear pylint warning
+- Improve code format to clear pylint warning.
-- Add validator for function parameters and server's responses
+- Add validator for function parameters and server's responses.
-- User docker multi-stage build to build new image faster when just update code
+- User docker multi-stage build to build new image faster when just update code.